MultiCam

 MultiCam is a camouflage pattern designed for use in a wide range of environments and conditions which was developed and is produced by American company Crye Precision.
 The pattern has found extensive adoption globally.
-Variants of it, some unlicensed, are in use with militaries worldwide, particularly with special forces/special operations forces units.
+Variants of it, some unlicensed, are in use with militaries worldwide, particularly with special forces and special operations units.

 The pattern is also available for purchase for civilian usage.
 Derived from the original standard pattern, additional specified variants were developed and later introduced in late 2013, those are "Arid", "Tropic", "Alpine" and "Black".